We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 No Minimum Investment

-FTEC and QQQ are both exchange-traded funds (ETFs) which mean there is NO minimum investment.
+FTEC and QQQ are exchange-traded funds (ETFs); therefore, there is NO minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance. ***(Get $50 When You Use This Link)***

 Buying fractional shares allows you to maximize your investment.
 You no longer have to keep your money sitting idle until you have enough to purchase a full share.
-This is especially beneficial when it comes to shares of QQQ or FTEC due to their high prices per share (~$360/Share and $132/Share respectively).
+This is especially beneficial for shares of QQQ or FTEC due to their high prices per share.

 FTEC Historical Returns